-WILMINGTON, MA (WHDH) - A Wilmington girl undergoing treatment for a brain tumor was honored by her local police department Friday, where she and her family thanked the community for support.
+WILMINGTON, MASS.
+(WHDH) - A Wilmington girl undergoing treatment for a brain tumor was honored by her local police department Friday, where she and her family thanked the community for support.

 Kelly Gonzalez, 13, was diagnosed with an aggressive brain tumor when she was 11 years old.
 She was given a special escort to the poilce station Friday, where the police and the community showed they were “Kelly Strong.”